rosajen27/blog-template/README.md

 # 📝 Daily Journal

-A daily journal (blog template) where the user may fork and customize the content to compose blog posts.
+A daily journal (blog template) where the user may fork and customize the content to compose and publish blog posts.

 ## Table of Contents